‘The Living Earth’

 and Suzi Chan.. one of the leading Permaculture trainers in the country.

-We will also hear from Istvan Markuly, from the West Cork Permaculture Project, Agroforestry specialist and one of the Permaculture Advisors along with Hannah Mole, to the Third Space Galway’s Edible Forest Garden project.
+We will also hear from Istvan Markuly, Agroforestry specialist from the West Cork Permaculture Project and one of the Permaculture Advisors to the Third Space Galway’s Edible Forest Garden project.

-As part of this year’s Galway Food Festival, our panel discussion on ‘The Living Earth’ – Sustainable Community Food Systems aims to highlight and showcase the many people already engaged in areas of both practice and policy in creating and developing the vision for a more sustainable food system for Ireland.
+As part of this year’s Galway Food Festival, our panel discussion aims to highlight and showcase the many people already engaged in areas of both practice and policy in creating and developing the vision for a more sustainable food system for Ireland.

-We wish to invite critical reflection from all involved in the sector, including our artists and local communities, on how we can collectively respond to the current demands for more sustainable healthier practices in food production in Galway…. and utilising upcoming opportunities, as we host the European Region of Gastronomy in 2018, how best collective community action and restorative agroecological practices can be supported in order to expand and develop across the region.
+We aim to invite critical reflection from all involved in the sector, including our artists and local communities, on how we can collectively respond to the current demands for more sustainable healthier practices in food production in Galway.
+And utilising upcoming opportunities, as we host the European Region of Gastronomy in 2018, explore how we can best support collective community action and restorative agroecological practices in order to expand and develop across the region.

 Only 1% of Irish farms grow vegetables which is the lowest percentage across all other member states in the EU, the latest eurostat figures show.
 The figures also show that only 0.2% of the EU’s vegetables and 0.1% of its apples are grown in Ireland.